2Toad/fluent-state/README.md

 #### transition(...names: string[]): boolean
 - Transitions to another state.
-- If multiple names are specified, a name is chosen at random.
+- If multiple states are specified, a state is chosen at random.
 - Returns `true` upon success.

 ```